Fosamprenavir (By mouth)

 When This Medicine Should Not Be Used

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - Tablets: Take with or without food.

 - Oral liquid: Children should take the oral liquid with food.
 Adults should take it without food.
 Retake if you vomit within 30 minutes of taking the medicine.
 Shake the oral liquid well just before each use.
 Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- Fosamprenavir is used with other medicines to treat HIV infection.
-Take all other medicines your doctor has prescribed at the right time of day and in the correct order.
+- Fosamprenavir is used together with other medicines to treat HIV infection.
+Take all of the medicines your doctor has prescribed at the right time of day and in the correct order.
 Do not stop using your medicine unless your doctor tells you to.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Oral liquid may be stored in the fridge or at room temperature.
+Oral liquid: Store in the refrigerator or at room temperature.
 Do not freeze.